 This rotation is designed to provide the student with a comprehensive experience in the area of care of the female patient, especially in the areas of women’s health and prenatal care and the impact of disease processes on the reproductive system.
 The student will develop the skills and knowledge necessary to evaluate, manage and educate the patient in areas such as annual exams, birth control, infertility, menstruation, sexuality, pregnancy, pre- and post-natal care, menopause, and relationships.

 The student will develop the skills necessary to evaluate and manage patients with a variety of behavioral and psychiatric problems.
 The rotation will provide students with the opportunity to develop an understanding of the role of psychiatrists, psychologists, social workers, and nurses in the care of the psychiatric patient.
 Students will learn the appropriate use of selected psychoactive pharmaceuticals.
 There will be ample opportunity for the student to practice the skills necessary to perform a psychiatric interview and mental status examination and make referrals for specialized psychiatric treatment.

 The student is introduced to triage and the stabilization of patients with life-threatening conditions and the procedures performed in the emergency department.
 Emphasis is placed on skills required to perform and document a problem-oriented history and physical; formulate a differential diagnosis; order and interpret the tests necessary to confirm or rule out a primary diagnosis and give appropriate patient education.
 The student will also learn strategies for interacting with patients and/or families in various levels of stress.

-In association with the Clinical Coordinator, each student will choose from a list of elective rotations (i.e., primary care, hospitalist medicine, nephrology, interventional radiology, etc.).
+Each student will work closley with the clinical team to select or establish a suitable clinical site for their elective rotation.
 No student will be required to acquire his/her own clinical rotation site.
-If a student has a particular clinical rotation site he/she wishes to develop, this may be done in association with and at the discretion of the Clinical Coordinator.
+If a student has a particular clinical rotation site he/she wishes to develop, this may be done in association with and at the discretion of the clinical team.